RobinV87/password_manager/README.md

 This key is used to encrypt the password that is being asked for.
 To save the encrypted password it is saved in the file passwords.json.

-The loop asks you 3 options:
+The main loop asks you 3 options:

 - add
 - retrieve
 - exit

+To Do:
+* More functionality
+* Better security